-In coordination with the Federal Government of Somalia, U.S. Africa Command conducted an airstrike against ISIS-Somalia terrorists after they attacked partner forces in a remote location near Timirshe, Somalia, July 21.
+In coordination with the Federal Government of Somalia, U.S. Africa Command conducted an airstrike against ISIS-Somalia terrorists after they attacked partner forces in a remote location near Timirshe, Somalia, on July 21, 2020.
 Timirshe is located 140 kilometers southeast of Bosasso.

 "We continue to apply pressure on terrorist groups and assist our Somali partners in disrupting their operations," said U.S. Army Brig.
 Gen. Miguel Castellanos, deputy director of operations, AFRICOM.
 "We continue our support to rid Somalia of the likes of ISIS and al-Shabaab."

 At this time, it is assessed this airstrike killed seven (7) ISIS-Somalia terrorists.

 Currently, we assess no civilians were injured or killed as a result of these airstrikes.